by Joe Abley, Chief Technology Officer, PIR

 It’s a sunny Friday afternoon in Amsterdam.
 A gentle breeze is rustling the curtains and I can hear children playing at the school round the corner, interrupted by the noise of the occasional defiant scooter.
 I’m assisting Phil Regnauld, at home in Copenhagen, and Antonio Lobo, who has woken up at 2am to help from his sofa in Colombia.
 Some of our colleagues from ICANN have joined us from Brisbane and Cotonou.
 Together we have spent the week teaching a technical workshop on the subject of DNS Security (DNSSEC), coordinated by the Kenya Network Information Centre.
 The workshop participants are in Nairobi.

 This workshop is the latest example of a thirty-year history of engagements for the Network Startup Resource Center (NSRC) in Africa.
-Public Interest Registry and NSRC have a lot in common on paper: we’re both non-profits, we both support the core infrastructure of the Internet, and both organisations are dedicated to making the Internet a better, safer place.
+Public Interest Registry and NSRC have a lot in common on paper: we’re both non-profits, we both support the core infrastructure of the Internet, and both organizations are dedicated to making the Internet a better, safer place.
 It’s always great when our respective missions overlap and we get to work together.

 NSRC and PIR have carried out these kinds of workshops before—last year, in Riyadh and Lagos—and while they normally take place in person, 2020 is not a normal year.
 What kind of workshop do you have when the instructors and participants are spread over four continents instead of being in the same room?

 Our in-person workshops are usually a mix of theory and practice, but heavily tilted towards the practice.
 As instructors in a physical classroom, we spend a lot of time walking around the room helping people when they get stuck and scribbling on whiteboards to explain things that need more colour.
 A DNS security workshop generally takes place over three days and the days are long.